Dissipative Unimodular Gravity: Linking Energy Diffusion to Bulk Viscosity as an Alternative to $\Lambda$CDM under DESI DR2 Data: Introduction

-The aim of this paper is to expand the scope of the UG formalism to encompass viscous processes, a pioneering approach that, to the best of our knowledge, has not been previously explored in this particular context.
-Following this aim, we propose an approach that relates the energy diffusion function, which characterizes UG, to the viscosity that experiences the matter component of the universe during its cosmic evolution, assuming that the process of non–energy conservation leads to this dissipative process.
+In Refs.~\cite{Josset:2016vrq, pellecchia2026darkenergygenesismodeling}, the authors state that, at the classical level, UG is the simplest modification of GR that allows for the inclusion of dissipative phenomena.
+Nevertheless, in the context of an extension of the dark sector that considers a non-perfect DM fluid from the beginning, it is necessary to additionally take into account a theory of dissipative relativistic fluids.
+Therefore, the aim of this paper is to expand the scope of the UG formalism to encompass viscous processes, a pioneering approach that, to the best of our knowledge, has not been previously explored in this particular context.
+Following this aim, we propose an approach that relates the energy diffusion function characterizing UG to the viscosity experienced by the matter component of the universe during its cosmic evolution, assuming that this process of non-energy conservation leads to such dissipative effects.

 This paper is organized as follows: Section \ref{sec:DissipativeUG} provides a brief description of the UG theory, presenting the general expression for the energy-momentum tensor under dissipative processes within the framework of Eckart's theory, while accounting for a general energy diffusion function Q. Section \ref{sec:Model} presents the equations of motion for a FLRW spacetime at late times, where an analytical solution is derived for a bulk viscosity $\xi$ related to the diffusion function $Q$.
 Section \ref{sec:Constraints} describes the fitting procedure using observational cosmological data—including type Ia Supernovae, cosmic chronometers, baryon acoustic oscillations, gravitational lensing, and black hole shadows—detailed in Subsections \ref{subsec:SNeIa}--\ref{subsec:BHS}.
 Subsection \ref{subsec:priors} discusses the free parameters and the priors considered in our MCMC analysis.
 In Section \ref{sec:Results}, we analyze the obtained results and provide an initial discussion of the model's performance.
-Finally, Section \ref{sec:Conclusions} summarizes our findings and presents the final conclusions of our study.
+In Section~\ref{sec:DifussionAndBulk}, we discuss some physical arguments supporting the hypothesis that cosmological dissipation naturally arises from energy non-conservation via diffusion.
+Finally, Section \ref{sec:Conclusions} summarizes our findings and presents the conclusions of our study.